npci/falcon/examples/README.md

 ```
 # helm install cryptogen -n orderer helm-charts/fabric-ops/ -f examples/fabric-ops/orderer/orderer-cryptogen.yaml
 ```
-After successful completion of this `cryptogen Job`, you'll see the Genesisblock file and channel transaction file in your filestore under your project directory.
+After successful completion of this `cryptogen Job`, you'll see the `Genesisblock` file and `Channel transaction` file in your filestore under your project directory.
 If your project name is `yourproject`, then your project directory will be created as `/usr/share/nginx/html/yourproject`.

 11. **Deploy Orderers**
 ```